Best Ways To Find Happiness In Retirement

-I read a very interesting article about retiring happy at GenYMoney a few weeks back that inspired me to write this article.
+I read a very interesting article about retiring happy at GenYMoney a few weeks back.

 GYM is a millennial that is super focused on achieving FIRE.
 That stands for financial independence retire early.
 And she wrote about the 6 things she wanted to achieve in FIRE to be happy.

 Essentially it was an article about her future self.
 It was a vision for a future of abundance.
 And living her brand of FIRE.

 I’ve never been much on documenting specific goals for myself.
 They are just too confining for me.
 But I have always had a vision for the future.